Maximum Radiation Efficiency of Arbitrarily-Shaped Implantable Antennas: Experimental Verification

-The performance of the experimental setup lies only approximately $1\,\T{dB}$ below the fundamental bound.
-This means that for this material composition, and shape of the design region (disc), not much can be done to improve the design.
-The hybrid method shows that the interaction with the host material is mostly dipolar and therefore does not depend much on the detailed composition of the host body.
-It can be expected that this design will similarly perform also in real-body conditions.
+The performance of the experimental setup remains approximately~$1\,\T{dB}$ below the fundamental bound.
+This implies that, given the material composition and shape of the design region (disc), there is limited room for improvement.
+The hybrid method elucidates that the interaction with the host material is predominantly dipolar, indicating a limited dependence on the specific composition of the host body.

+This design is anticipated to perform similarly under real-body conditions.
+The difference is that the real body is not ideally spherical, and its composition is more complex than pure water.
+This evidence might cause a slight frequency shift and variance of tissue loss and critical point as well.
+Similar phenomena may happen once the encapsulation is not ideally lossless and spherical.
+Furthermore, introducing other conductive components inside the implant can influence the optimal current, overall maximal possible radiation efficiency, and the proportion of power dissipation in different regions.